dkratzert/FinalCif/docs/description.rst

 Please let me know if a character does not work.
 Also the length of text lines are no concern, finalCif handles the maximum line length according to the CIF format definition automatically.

+Many input fields in the main table are checked by validators and their fields turn red if they are identified as invalid.

 Various possibilities of Checkcif are available, online with html or pdf result and offline.
 The button "save cif file" saves the current file under 'name'-finalcif.cif.
 FinalCif will never make Changes to the original CIF file.